Outdoor Christmas decorating idea using pine garland, ribbon and how to make a fabric button center for a ribbon bow.

 - Spread bow loops out and use hot glue to the back of the fabric circle to the center of the bow.
 Push down onto ribbon to secure.
 Let cool, hang the bow with wire.

-For more bow making tutorials, check out these posts:
+For more bow making tutorials, check out this post: